b-kip/crowdfundApp/README.md

 # Crowdfund: A product crowdfunding page

 Crowdfund is a React application used to crowdfund for products.
-It allows a prospective backer to pledge(s) on products of their choice or donate cash to support the campaign.
+It allows a prospective backer to pledge(s) on products of their choice or donate cash to support the product campaign.

 This instance of Crowdfund is crowdfunding for the Mastercraft Bamboo Monitor Riser.